JohanHorsmans/Language-Analytics-Assignment-2/README.md

 2: set your working directory to src by typing the following: "cd cds-language/src" (without quotations).

 3: Then type: "python3 collocation.py ../data/100_english_novels/corpus {your_keyword} {your_window_size}" with your own keyword and window_size (without quotations and brackets).

+4: After running the script there should be a .csv-file in your src-folder.